-Galatians & Ephesians - NIV - ON BACKORDER!
+Galatians & Ephesians - NIV

 College Press NIV Commentary Series is formatted with a verse-by-verse explanation of the text.
 It was developed for both the scholar and the average Bible student.
 The College Press NIV Commentary Series is the only full commentary set in print from the Restoration Movement.
 Each volume (41 volumes for the Old & New Testament) contains the following helpful features:

 - Practical footnotes